shndrs/SHNDDateFormatter/README.md

 actually this so simple:

-first you should build an object of what kinda format that you want, then use it wherever you want, in example below i use it to set a UILabel. 😊😊
+first you should build an object of what kinda format that you want, then use it wherever you want, in example i just printed it. 😊😊

 ```Swift

     let builderObject = DateBuilder { (builder) in

         builder.inputDateString = "01-01-2019"
         builder.inputDateFormat = "MM-dd-yyyy"
         builder.outputDateFormat = "MMM d, yyyy"